-Increase was mainly attributable to the remarkable revenue generation of the Group despite the declared dividends during the period.
+Increase was mainly attributable to the remarkable revenue generation of the Group during the period.
 Net income during the period significantly increased comparing to the same period last year.

 38% decrease in unrealized gain on fair value of available-for-sale financial assets